Kranf99/IOKranf/README.md

 # Closing notes.

 The library is under "MIT License", so that anybody can use it for free!<br>
-Don't hesitate to contact me if you want to propose some improvements the libary!<br>
+Don't hesitate to contact me if you want to propose some improvements to the libary!<br>
 Have fun!

 Frank